West Nile Virus

-- Mosquito fish or gold fish can be put in large water troughs to eliminate breeding mosquitoes.
+- Mosquito fish or gold fish can be put in large water troughs to eliminate breeding mosquitos.

 - Clean clogged roof gutters on an annual basis.
-Roof gutters are easily overlooked and can be an ideal breeding ground for mosquitoes.
+Roof gutters are easily overlooked and can be an ideal breeding ground for mosquitos.

 - Aerate ornamental pools or stock them with fish.
 Water gardens are major mosquito producers if allowed to stagnate.